|Tel||+44 (0)1865 617945|

 My research focusses primarily on diabetes

-There are currently over 3 million people in the UK who are living with diabetes and this number is forecast to increase to over 5 million by 2025 making diabetes and it's associated complications a major financial and health burden.
+There are currently over 3 million people in the UK who are living with diabetes and this number is forecast to increase to over 5 million by 2025 making diabetes and it's associated complications a major concern to healthcare providers and a huge financial burden.
 Optimisation of the treatment and care of people with diabetes is therefore important to help to ease this burden.

 My doctoral fellowship is focussing on monitoring of glycated haemoglobin or HbA1c in primary care, specifically looking at whether use of point-of-care testing could improve the patient-clinician encounter and diabetes control.
 In have also recently been working with GP practices in the Thames Valley to gather data from patients who are having frequent measurements of their HbA1c to understand how quickly people's diabetes control changes after a change in diabetes medication.
 This work will improve our understanding of how HbA1c changes in response to a new diabetes medication and may even help to identify certain patients who may benefit from being tested more frequently.